Luxury bathroom featuring a black and white vintage clawfoot bathtub with glass-block partitions.

 Primary Dimensions: Length and Width

-Common Tub Length & Width Ranges
+Common Tub Length and Width Ranges

 Tub Height and Soaking Depth

-Typical Height by Tub Type
+Typical Heights by Tub Type

 Balancing Comfort and Accessibility